Faecal incontinence in children (encopresis)

 • keeping regular bowel movements.

-To begin with, suppositories, enemas or high-dose oral treatments may be used to empty the intestine.
-These are given only under the supervision of your doctor or, for severe cases, in hospital.
+To begin with, laxatives are used to empty the intestine.
+These should be given only under the supervision of your doctor or, for severe cases, in hospital.
+Laxatives that are taken by mouth are usually recommended – suppositories and enemas are not commonly recommended for children.

-All future stools must then be kept soft so that they can be passed regularly until such time as the intestine returns to its normal size.
-This can take some time and is achieved through a combination of dietary change (see below), rewarding good outcomes, and administration of a daily stool softener, such as docusate or liquid paraffin.
-Your child's age will help determine which is the most appropriate choice.
+All future stools must then be kept soft so that they can be passed regularly.
+This can take some time and is achieved through a combination of dietary advice and behavioural change (see below) and giving a daily stool softener.

 What you can do to help